REFINE-DP: Diffusion Policy Fine-tuning for Humanoid Loco-manipulation via Reinforcement Learning: Methods

 We train $\pi_{\rm lower}$ using RL motion imitation~\cite{DeepMimic2018} on lower-body reference trajectories~\cite{liu2024opt2skill}.
-The policy is conditioned on foot-placement commands, which include a swing-foot indicator, a countdown, and a relative target swing-foot pose, alongside proprioception.
-In addition to the commands, the observation $\mathbf{s}_t^{\rm lower}$ includes joint states, the gravity vector, and the previous action.
+The policy $\pi_{\rm lower}(\mathbf{a}^{\rm lower}_t \mid \mathbf{s}^{\rm lower}_t, \mathbf{g}^{\rm lower}_t)$ is conditioned on a foot-placement command $\mathbf{g}^{\rm lower}_t$, which consists of a swing-foot indicator, a countdown, and a relative target swing-foot pose in the stance-foot frame.
+The proprioceptive observation $\mathbf{s}^{\rm lower}_t$ includes the joint states, the gravity vector, and the previous action.
 The reward function combines foot tracking terms with regularization terms to ensure accuracy and stability.
 Additionally, we address disturbances from upper-body movement by training with randomized arm configurations.

-The goal of the upper-body policy $\pi_{\rm upper}$ is to accurately track hand pose commands.
-These commands are SE(3) poses in the robot's root frame.
+The upper-body policy $\pi_{\rm upper}(\mbf{a}^{\rm upper}_t \mid \mbf{s}^{\rm upper}_t, \mbf{g}^{\rm upper}_t)$ tracks the hand-pose command $\mbf{g}^{\rm upper}_t$, which specifies $SE(3)$ targets for the left and right hands in the robot's root frame.
 We generate a set of feasible hand commands via sampling collision-free joint configurations and solving forward kinematics.
-Other than the hand pose command, the observation $\mbf{s}_t^{\rm upper}$ includes arm joint states, current hand poses, and tracking errors.
-To improve robustness to payload and actuation uncertainties, we apply domain randomization during the training of $\pi_{\mathrm{upper}}$.
+The proprioceptive observation $\mbf{s}_t^{\rm upper}$ includes arm joint states, current hand poses, and tracking errors.
+To improve robustness to payload and external forces arising from object interaction and lower-body motion, we apply domain randomization during the training of $\pi_{\mathrm{upper}}$.